pdjr-signalk/pdjr-skplugin-alarm-manager/README.md

 annunciators or other alarm consumers.

-Thirdly, the plugin operates zero or more suppressable output channels each of which is configured to react to one or more alrm state triggers.
+Thirdly, the plugin operates zero or more suppressable output channels each of which is configured to react to one or more alarm state triggers.
 When an alarm notification with one of the configured trigger states is raised the output channel is enabled.